K4Lok/100-Days-Web-Development/Notes/Day-76/README.md

+## Cue Section
+1. What's MVC?
+2. How can MVC help in developing software application?
+3. What do Model do in MVC?
+4. How to implement Model component in Express.js?

+---

 # MVC
 > The Model-View-Controller is an architectural pattern that separates an application to three main logical components.
 Each of these components are built to handle specific development aspects of an application.